rhdunn/cainteoir-engine/README.md

 5.  the pico development libraries for svox pico support;
 6.  the poppler development libraries for pdf support.

-If you want ePub 3.0 Media Overlay support, you need the following FFmpeg/libav libraries:
+If you want ePub 3.0 Media Overlay support, you need FFmpeg or libav v9 or later, with the following libraries installed:

 1.  libavutil;
 2.  libavcodec;